 The new law establishes a private cause of action for first-party claimants regarding certain unfair or unreasonable practices by their insurer.
 It continues to be hotly contested by the insurance industry, as it allows claimants to sue their insurer for “unreasonably” denying or delaying claims for uninsured or underinsured motorist benefits.
 The new law also permits lawsuits to be filed for violations of New Jersey’s Unfair Trade Practices Act.
 N.J.S.A 17:29B-4.

-Damages under the new law include: “actual damages,” which is defined by the act as “actual trial verdicts that shall not exceed three times the applicable coverage amount,” pre- and post-judgment interest, reasonable attorney’s fees, and reasonable litigation expenses.
+Damages under the new law include: “actual damages,” which the act defines as “actual trial verdicts that shall not exceed three times the applicable coverage amount,” pre- and post-judgment interest, reasonable attorney’s fees, and reasonable litigation expenses.

 Having cleared both houses, The New Jersey Insurance Fair Conduct Act has been sent to Governor Phil Murphy for his consideration.

-If you have been injured as a result of another individual's negligence, and wish to discuss your legal options, Farrell & Thurman, P.C., offers a variety of convenient ways to schedule a free no-pressure consultation.
+If you have been injured due to another individual's negligence and wish to discuss your legal options, Farrell & Thurman, P.C., offers a variety of convenient ways to schedule a free, no-pressure consultation.
 You may do so directly on our website (Schedule A Consult), via phone (609-924-1115), or by email (Contact Us).